QuantScientist/mxnet-gsoc-yunyan-application/mkd/Student Application.md

 # Schedule Conflicts:

-Off-keyborads on Sundays, otherwise there is no time schedule confilcts.
+Off-keyboards on Sundays, otherwise there is no time schedule conflicts.
 I am dedicated to GSoC this summer.

 # MENTORS